wazo-platform/wazo-doc/source/developers/asterisk.rst

 | res_jabber      | AJI - Asterisk Jabber Interface       | No               | Deprecated      | res_xmpp           |
 +-----------------+---------------------------------------+------------------+-----------------+--------------------+

-List of modules that were loaded in asterisk 1.8 but that are not loaded anymore in the asterisk 11 (see modules.conf):
+List of modules that were loaded in asterisk 1.8 but that are not loaded anymore in asterisk 11 (see modules.conf):

 * res_calendar.so
 * res_calendar_caldav.so